 at Arbutus Folk School in Olympia, Washington to plan cooperative research and actions in the

 Pacific Mountain region of Washington State.
-In the third year, the project expanded to include several more folk schools across the US.
+In the third year, the project expanded to include several more folk schools across the US who created mini-documentaries that share the stories of the school's founding and highlight what it means to be a folk school in rural communities today.
 The projects below represent only small examples of what it can mean to "lead from the roots."

 Coming together to build space for us all

 Join us at the Garden